New

 • An API key with the interview:start permission.
 See API Authentication for how to create one.

-• A project with at least one published interview guide.
+• A project with a published research brief.

 Endpoint